 Sub-score (0-100).
 Question no. 35.
 In law, civil servants are required to report cases of alleged corruption.
 A 100 score is earned where the law creates a explicit legal requirement for civil servants to report any cases of alleged corruption they are aware of.
 A 0 score is earned if no such law exists.

-2.5.1.6 Law: there are formal rules to prevent conflict of interest, nepotism, etc. (aii\q37)

-Long tag: qog\std\ts\aii\q37

-Original tag: aii q37

-Dataset citation: Teorell et al. (2024)

-Variable citation: Global Integrity and African Institute for Development Policy (2023)

-Merge scores:

-Non-missing observations in original unit: Sum: 270, Percent: 1.77 Non-missing observations in chosen unit: Sum: 260, Percent: 0.87 Lost observations in chosen unit: Sum: 10 Percent: 3.7 Description:
+2.5.1.6 Law: there are formal rules to prevent conflict of interest, nepotism, etc. (aii_q37) Long tag: qog_std_ts_aii_q37 Original tag: aii_q37 Dataset citation: Teorell et al. (2025) Variable citation: Global Integrity and African Institute for Development Policy (2024) Merge scores: Non-missing observations in original unit: Sum: 270, Percent: 1.77 Non-missing observations in chosen unit: Sum: 260, Percent: 0.87 Lost observations in chosen unit: Sum: 10 Percent: 3.7 Description: Sub-score (0-100).

-Sub-score (0-100).
 Question no. 37.
 In law, there are formal rules to prevent conflicts of interest, nepotism, cronyism and patronage in all branches of government.
-A 100 score is earned where at least two of the following three conditions are met: - 1) the law prohibits conflicts of interest, nepotism, cronyism, and patronage (at least two of these offenses must be prohibited), - 2) the law applies to all branches of government, including the civil service, and - 3) it mandates mechanisms such as competitive recruitment and promotion procedures, safeguards against arbitrary disciplinary actions and dismissal, and recusal procedures.
+1) the law prohibits conflicts of interest, nepotism, cronyism, and patronage (at least two of these offenses must be prohibited), 2) the law applies to all branches of government, including the civil service, and 3) it mandates mechanisms such as competitive recruitment and promotion procedures, safeguards against arbitrary disciplinary actions and dismissal, and recusal procedures.
 A 0 score is earned where no such law exists.
 It also scores 0 if only one of the three conditions described in 100 is met.
-2.5.1.7 The Bayesian Corruption Indicator (bci\bci) Long tag: qog std ts bci bci Original tag: bci\bci Dataset citation: Teorell et al. (2024) Variable citation: Standaert (2015) Merge scores:
+2.5.1.7 The Bayesian Corruption Indicator (bci_bci) Long tag: qog_std_ts_bci_bci Original tag: bci_bci Dataset citation: Teorell et al. (2025) Variable citation: Standaert (2015) Merge scores: